Jared-Song/Book-Marketplace/README.md

 To run in command prompt:
 1) cd into BackEnd\loginmicroservices
 2) run: mvnw package && java -jar target/loginmicroservices-0.0.1.jar (do not terminate this process, it will run in the background)
-3) for Aili's instructions for running on the README file in the front end folder
+3) check Aili's instructions for running the front end in the README file in the frontend folder